serverlessworkflow/specification/specification.md

 * If `type` is `odata`, a combination of the GraphQL schema definition URI and the particular service name and service method name that needs to be invoked, separated by a '#'.
   For example `https://https://services.odata.org/V3/OData/OData.svc#Products`.
 * If `type` is `expression`, defines the expression syntax.
 Take a look at the [workflow expressions section](#Workflow-Expressions) for more information on this.

+Defining custom function types is possible, for more information on that refer to the [Defining custom function types](#defining-custom-function-types) section.

 The `authRef` property references a name of a defined workflow [auth definition](#Auth-Definition).
 It is used to provide authentication info to access the resource defined in the `operation` property.